-My fee is $125 per 45-minute hour.
-We can discuss a prorated fee if you wish to have more time.
+My fee is $160 per 45 to 50-minute individual therapy session.
 I use a secure service called Ivy Pay to collect payment.
 All major payment methods are accepted including FSA and HSA.

 I am an out-of-network provider for most PPO insurance plans.
 If you have a PPO, I would be happy to provide paperwork for you to submit to your carrier for reimbursement.
 Information regarding how to verify your out-of-network coverage with your carrier is below.

 Navigating insurance benefits can be tricky.
 This guide should help streamline the process.